Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 When you cite other sources, do cite them by source, name, and author.
 However, you do not have to include links to these other sources, especially if those links may take people off of your page or away from the discussion thread about your product.

-Another variation of this are the web pages that put so many internal cross-links on a page that people are distracted from the content.
+Another variation of this is the web pages that put so many internal cross-links on a page that people are distracted from the content.
 Only add cross-links that are likely to take people to the information they are truly looking for, such as where your store is located if they land on the “About Us” page or information about your model B when they land on the page about model A.

 6. Don't Forget the Links That Matter Most

 It is difficult for video content to result in backlinks, though they are very good for viral marketing that improves brand awareness.
-One way you can turn viral video sharing into link building is putting the links to your business, channel and product in your video description.
+One way you can turn viral video sharing into link building is by putting the links to your business, channel, and product in your video description.
 Links to your legitimate social media profiles should also be included.

 The most important links should be the ones visible in the first two to three lines under the video, because like just like on search engine results pages, very few people click the button to see the second page.
 The links that belong here are the links for paying for your podcast, links promoting the products for which your channel receives a commission, the social media links you want people to follow most, or links to buy tickets to your next show.
 Links like “read more by this author,” “Thanks to these translators,” and “our recommended reading list” should be lower down.